Kiritow/OpenComputerScripts/DOC_Grab.md

 **install \<Project> ...**

     Install projects.
+Dependency will be installed automatically.

+**uninstall \<Project> ...**

-Dependency will be downloaded automatically.
+    Uninstall projects.
+Dependency will NOT be removed automatically.

 **verify \<Provider> ...**